yasirkula/UnityNativeGallery/Plugins/NativeGallery/README.txt

 //// Saving Media To Gallery/Photos ////

-// On Android, your images are saved at DCIM/album/filename.
-On iOS, the image will be saved in the corresponding album.
+// On Android, your images/videos are saved at DCIM/album/filename.
+On iOS 14+, the image/video will be saved to the default Photos album (i.e. album parameter will be ignored).
+On earlier iOS versions, the image/video will be saved to the target album.
 // NOTE: Make sure that the filename parameter includes the file's extension, as well
 // IMPORTANT: NativeGallery will never overwrite existing media on the Gallery.
 If there is a name conflict, NativeGallery will ensure a unique filename.
 So don't put '{0}' in filename anymore (for new users, putting {0} in filename was recommended in order to ensure unique filenames in earlier versions, this is no longer necessary).
 // MediaSaveCallback takes "bool success" and "string path" parameters.
 If the image/video is saved successfully, success becomes true.
 On Android, path stores where the image/video was saved to (is null on iOS).
 If the raw filepath can't be determined, an abstract Storage Access Framework path will be returned (File.Exists returns false for that path)